 Green Basilisks have a bright green colored body with white, gray or light-blue markings along their body.
 These markings can be dots, short straight lines or even short curved lines.
 They are about the same size as a dot or line you would make with a very fine paint brush.
 On some Green Basilisk they will have a repeating pattern, but on many they appear randomly along their body.
 Their stomach is usually lighter than on the rest of the body.
 Their skin is covered with small granular scales.

-Green Basilisks are long and thin lizards.
-They have a triangular-shaped body where the front part of their body is narrower than the back end.
+Green Basilisks are long thin lizards.
+They have a triangular-shaped body, the front part of their body is a little narrower than their back end.
 Their front legs are smaller than the rear legs.
-They have long and flat toes that are good for climbing.
-They have a long and thin tail that helps them balance.
+They have long flat toes that are good for climbing.
+They have a long thin tail that helps them balance.

-They are a type of Helmeted lizards, a group of lizards that have crests on their body.
+They are a type of Helmeted lizards, a group of lizards that have crests on their back.
 The crest looks a lot like a sail from a sailboat.
-The crest on the male Basilisks starts from their head and runs to the tail.
-From a distance it may look like one continuous crest but there are four different crests on their upper body.
+The crest on the male Basilisks starts from their head and runs to their tail.
+From a distance it may look like one continuous crest but there are four different crests on the top of their body.

-A small crest is present behind the eyes, followed by a larger crest behind the head.
-The third crest is on their dorsal area which is the most vibrant of the four crests.
-The tail crest is long and runs along the length of the tail.
+A small crest is behind their eyes, followed by a larger crest behind their head.
+The third crest is on their dorsal area which is the most vibrant of their four crests.
+The tail crest is long and runs along the length of their tail.

-Female and young Basilisks have only two crests, one on their head and the other on the tail.
-These are noticeably smaller than the ones found on adult males.
+Female and young Basilisks have only two crests, one on their head and the other on their tail.
+These crests are noticeably smaller than the ones found on adult males.

 Adult male Green Basilisks are normally 24 to 36 inches long and females range between 18 to 24 inches long.

 Green Basilisks are active lizards.
 They like to climb and move around exploring things inside their enclosure.
-They also like basking under the light.
+Like other lizards they also like basking under a light.

 By their nature Green Basilisks are easily irritated.
 Most Green Basilisks do not like being handled and are happy to be left alone within their enclosure.
 Their anger can lead to destructive behavior like rubbing or banging their nose against things.
 If they feel threatened they may act out and start destructive behavior like banging their nose.
 Most of the time they will rub their nose against the glass of their enclosure.